-Global lithium resources are estimated to be 39 million metric tons (MT)
+Global lithium resources are estimated (2016) to be just under 47 million metric tons (MT)

 Lithium is mined from three types of deposits: brines, pegmatites and sedimentary rocks.
 Continental brines and pegmatites (or hard-rock ore) are the main sources for commercial lithium production.